awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 # Working with DB Parameter Groups<a name="USER_WorkingWithParamGroups"></a>

+ You manage your DB engine configuration by associating your DB instances with parameter groups\.
+Amazon RDS defines parameter groups with default settings that apply to newly created DB instances \.
+You can define your own parameter groups with customized settings\.
+Then you can modify your DB instances to use your own parameter groups\.

-You manage your DB engine configuration through the use of parameters in a DB parameter group \.
-DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances\.
+ A *DB parameter group* acts as a container for engine configuration values that are applied to one or more DB instances\.

-A default DB parameter group is created if you create a DB instance without specifying a customer\-created DB parameter group\.
+ If you create a DB instance without specifying a DB parameter group, the DB instance uses a default DB parameter group\.
 Each default DB parameter group contains database engine defaults and Amazon RDS system defaults based on the engine, compute class, and allocated storage of the instance\.
-You cannot modify the parameter settings of a default DB parameter group; you must create your own DB parameter group to change parameter settings from their default value\.
-Note that not all DB engine parameters can be changed in a customer\-created DB parameter group\.
+You can't modify the parameter settings of a default parameter group\.
+Instead, you create your own parameter group where you choose your own parameter settings\.
+Not all DB engine parameters can be changed in a parameter group that you create\.

- If you want to use your own DB parameter group, you simply create a new DB parameter group, modify the desired parameters, and modify your DB instance to use the new DB parameter group\.
-All DB instances that are associated with a particular DB parameter group get all parameter updates to that DB parameter group\.
+ If you want to use your own parameter group, you create a new parameter group and modify the parameters that you want to\.
+You then modify your DB instance to use the new parameter group\.
+If you update parameters within a DB parameter group, the changes apply to all DB instances that are associated with that parameter group\.

  You can copy an existing DB parameter group with the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command\.
-Copying a parameter group is a convenient solution when you have already created a DB parameter group and you want to include most of the custom parameters and values from that group in a new DB parameter group\.
+Copying a parameter group can be convenient when you want to include most of an existing DB parameter group's custom parameters and values in a new DB parameter group\.

-Here are some important points you should know about working with parameters in a DB parameter group:
+Here are some important points about working with parameters in a DB parameter group:
 + When you change a dynamic parameter and save the DB parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
-When you change a static parameter and save the DB parameter group, the parameter change will take effect after you manually reboot the DB instance\.
-You can reboot a DB instance using the RDS console or explicitly calling the `RebootDbInstance` API action \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
+When you change a static parameter and save the DB parameter group, the parameter change takes effect after you manually reboot the DB instance\.
+You can reboot a DB instance using the RDS console or by explicitly calling the `RebootDbInstance` API action \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.
 + When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the new DB parameter group is used by the DB instance\.
-+ The value for a DB parameter can be specified as an integer or as an integer expression built from formulas, variables, functions, and operators\.
++ You can specify the value for a DB parameter as an integer or as an integer expression built from formulas, variables, functions, and operators\.
 Functions can include a mathematical log expression\.
 For more information, see [DB Parameter Values](#USER_ParamValuesRef)\.
-+ Set any parameters that relate to the character set or collation of your database in your parameter group prior to creating the DB instance and before you create a database in your DB instance\.
++ Set any parameters that relate to the character set or collation of your database in your parameter group before creating the DB instance and before you create a database in your DB instance\.
 This ensures that the default database and new databases in your DB instance use the character set and collation values that you specify\.
 If you change character set or collation parameters for your DB instance, the parameter changes are not applied to existing databases\.

   You can change character set or collation values for an existing database using the `ALTER DATABASE` command, for example:

   ```
   ALTER DATABASE database_name CHARACTER SET character_set_name COLLATE collation;
   ```
 + Improperly setting parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying a DB parameter group\.
-You should try out parameter group setting changes on a test DB instance before applying those parameter group changes to a production DB instance\.
+Try out parameter group setting changes on a test DB instance before applying those parameter group changes to a production DB instance\.

 **Topics**
 + [Creating a DB Parameter Group](#USER_WorkingWithParamGroups.Creating)